 Stark State College’s respiratory care program, COARC program #200354, awards an Associate of Applied Science degree and is accredited by the Commission on Accreditation for Respiratory Care (COARC), 1248 Harwood Rd.
 Bedford, Texas 76021-4244, (817) 283-2835, www.coarc.com.

-See the COARC website for more information and program outcomes.
+See the COARC website for more information, program outcomes and for all accredited programs.

 Programmatic outcomes are performance indicators that reflect the extent to which the goals of the program are achieved and by which program effectiveness is documented.
 Programmatic outcomes data reported on the CoARC website include:

 - 3-year time period being reported